pierreHmbt/pierreHmbt.github.io/_pages/about.md

 * Applications to medicine and neuroscience

 ## News

-May 2025 - I am invited by [László Györfi](http://www.szit.bme.hu/~gyorfi/indexen.html) from the [Budapest University of Technology and Economics](https://www.bme.hu/en) to work with him on conformal prediction and nonparametric multivariate regression!
+May 2025 - [László Györfi](http://www.szit.bme.hu/~gyorfi/indexen.html) invites me to the [Alfréd Rényi Institute of Mathematics](https://renyi.hu/en) in Budapest to work with him on conformal prediction and nonparametric multivariate regression!